AarohiAnalyzes/AarohiAnalyzes/README.md

 # Hi, I'm Aarohi 👋

 I'm an **aspiring Data Scientist** exploring the world of **Machine Learning, Python, and Data Analytics**.
-I love turning data into insights and learning new tools every day.
+I love turning data into insights and learning new tools.

 ---